gabrielantonyxaviour/gojo-funding-the-commons/TASKS.md

 2. Walrus data storage automation and website hosting - 4 hours
 3. Sort out Lit Protocol issue and Lit Action - 4 hours
 4. Frontend for contract interaction - 7 hours

+## Contracts

+#### Elements

+1. Basic logic implemenation (SKALE)
+2. Register IP when uploading new code.
+(Story Protocol)
+3. Claimmable royalties received from the AI Agents (Story Protocol)
+4. Sign Protocol hook (Polygon)

+#### Functions

+1. Create project - SKALE
+2. Register generation (called by AI Agent.
+Keeps track of consumed WrappedGojoIP for the project id.) - SKALE
+3. Register export (pay for the consumption with WrappedGojoIP, using Lit Action) - SKALE
+4. Consume WrappedGojoIP called by Gojo AI agent - SKALE
+5. Unwrap IP (converts WrappedGojoIP to IP and sends it to Story) - SKALE
+6. Register AI agent/ Whitlist AI agent - Story and Crosschain tsx from Story to SKALE
+7. Register knowledge.
+Mints IP to the user. - Story
+8. Wrap IP (Converts IP to WrappedGojoIP and sends it to SKALE) - Story
+9. Make attestation (hook verifies the logic) - Polygon

+Story to SKALE
+SKALE to Story